adlnet-archive/xapiwrapper-node/README.md

 `function getAgentProfile(agent, profileid, since, callback)`
 Gets an Agent Profile from the LRS.
 Parameters:
-* `agent` - the agent associated with this profile
+* `agent` - the Agent associated with this profile
 * `profileid` - (optional - if not included, the response will be a list of profileids associated with the agent) the id of the profile